mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 Here the name of the filter is _my-firewall-filter_ and the optional rule file path is `/home/user/rules.txt`.

-# Tuning MariaDB MaxScale
+# MaxScale Internals

-The _show epoll_ command can be used to see how often we actually poll with a timeout, the first two values output are significant.
-Also the "Number of wake with pending events" is a good measure.
-This is the count of the number of times a blocking call returned to find there was some work waiting from another thread.
-If the value is increasing rapidly reducing the maximum sleep value and increasing the number of non-blocking polls should help the situation.
+The _show epoll_ command can be used to see what kind of events have been processed and also how many events on average have been returned by each call to `epoll_wait`.

 ```
 MaxScale> show epoll